difference between export and import

 Export and import are two terms commonly used in the trade and commerce industry.
 The key difference between export and import is that export refers to the process of selling goods or services produced in one country to another country, while import refers to the process of buying goods or services produced in another country for use in one’s own country.

-See also difference between constructive and destructive interference
+See also difference between has and had

 Export and import play crucial roles in the economy of a country.
 Export generates revenue for a country by selling its goods or services in other countries while import provides a country with necessary goods or services that are not readily available in the country.